jik18001/CTngOld/Readme.md

 **`a CA`**:  sh CATest.sh [Certificate Authority ID]

+**The test data includes 3 CAs, 3 loggers, 4 monitors, 4 gossipers**
+The network connection is described in the following section

 # Monitor Network

 Each monitor number is connected to its corresponding gossiper number